 Library Sharing, External links

-Library sharing allows a user to share their full library with colleagues in real-time but a large number of PDFs or attachments with large file sizes can slow the process for all users.
+Library sharing allows a user to share their full library with colleagues in real-time but a large number of PDFs or attachments with large file sizes can slow the process for all users or cause the entire syncing process to stall.

 Using EndNote's Absolute linking will NOT sync to the 'shared' users.

-If we want to share a library with absolute links to the attachments, we have to copy a link or URL to another field such as Notes.
+If we want to share a library with absolute links to the attachments, we have to copy a link or URL to another field such as the Label or Notes field.
 This will not allow us to use EndNote to annotate or make notes on the PDFs.

 Basically you need to start with this workflow.
 EndNote can convert Absolute links to Relative but not the other way around.

-If you already have a large library with relative links it is possible to convert, but there are issues.
-Best to contact us.
+If you already have a large library with relative links it is possible to move the PDFs and make a link.

 You can check your library to see if you have any file attachments that exceed a certain size: